Cargo (2006 film)

 Cargo is a 2006 thriller film.
 It was directed by Clive Gordon, produced by Andrea Calderwood and Juan Gordon, and written by Paul Laverty.
-The film features the actors Peter Mullan, Daniel Brühl, Luis Tosar, Samuli Edelmann and Gary Lewis.
+The film features the actors Peter Mullan (as Brookes), Daniel Brühl (as Chris), Luis Tosar (as Baptist), Samuli Edelmann (as Rhombus), Nikki Amuka-Bird (as Subira) and Gary Lewis (as Herman).

 Plot

 Cargo tells the tale of a young man who has gotten into trouble in Africa and because of this he decides to stow away on a cargo ship leaving for Europe.
 During this voyage, sailors on the ship began to disappear with no apparent reason and the ship's depraved captain seems to have the answers.